UKPLab/arxiv2018-xling-sentence-embeddings/README.md

-# Concatenated Power Mean Embeddings as Universal Cross-Lingual Sentence Representations
+# Concatenated Power Mean Word Embeddings as Universal Cross-Lingual Sentence Representations

 This repository contains the data and code to reproduce the results of our paper: https://arxiv.org/abs/1803.01400 It also contains the cross-lingual word embeddings that we used in our experiments, translated variants of SNLI, and our code to map embeddings of two languages into common space.